Looking Closely at the Growth Curve for Valero Energy Corporation (VLO)

 Morgan Stanley gave a rating of “Equal-Weight” to VLO, setting the target price at $70 in the report published on July 08th of the current year.

-Volatility was left at 5.32%, however, over the last 30 days, the volatility rate increased by 6.97%, as shares surge +13.76% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -10.64% lower at present.
+Volatility was left at 5.64%, however, over the last 30 days, the volatility rate increased by 5.75%, as shares surge +33.05% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +11.12% upper at present.

 Insider Trading